Differential function spectra, the differential Becker-Gottlieb transfer, and applications to differential algebraic K-theory: Differential function spectra

 The first example of a differential extension of a cohomology theory was the differential extension of integral cohomology represented by the Eilenberg-MacLane spectrum $H\Z$.
-In this example constructed by Cheeger-Simons \cite{MR827262} the group $\widehat{H\Z}(M)$ was realized as the group of differential characters.
-We refer to \cite{MR2664467}, \cite{MR2550094} and the literature cited therein for further examples constructed using geometric cycles.
+In this example constructed by Cheeger-Simons \cite{MR827262} the {groups $\widehat{H\Z}^{*}(M)$ were realized as groups} of differential characters. {See Example \ref{vsdsdlkvkjlvjew09iu0wef} for an alternative {construction}.} We refer to \cite{MR2664467}, \cite{MR2550094} and the literature cited therein for further examples constructed using geometric cycles.
 A general construction of a differential extension for an arbitrary cohomology theory has been given by Hopkins-Singer in \cite{MR2192936}.

 In the present paper we give a general construction of a differential extension $\widehat E^{*}$ in terms of the differential function spectrum, Definition \ref{may271}.
-The evaluation on $M$ of the differential function spectrum for $E$ is a spectrum $\Diff(E)(M)$ which refines the function spectrum $E^{\Sigma^{\infty}M_{+}}$ by Eilenberg-MacLane spectra associated with $A$-valued differential forms on $M$ such that is the underlying functor of the differential extension.
+The evaluation on $M$ of the differential function spectrum for $E$ is a spectrum $\Diff(E)(M)$ which refines the function spectrum {$E^{M_{top}}$} by Eilenberg-MacLane spectra associated with $A$-valued differential forms on $M$ such that is the underlying functor of the differential extension.
 In order to get the differential cohomology in all degrees we use shifts